IBVoessing/notes-sidebar-integration/eclipse-plugin-sidebar/README.md

 ### Shortcut

-If you don´t want to setup the projects yourself just use the provided projects which are bundeld in the `open-ntf-plugin.zip`.
+If you don´t want to setup the projects yourself just use the provided projects which can be found in the `open-ntf-plugin` directory.
 You can import the projects into your workspace and start from there.
 Therfore just `Import` -> `Existing Projects into Workspace` -> ...

 However you still need to complete the previous steps to make sure that your Eclipse is set up correctly.